codeceptjs/CodeceptJS/docs/typescript.md

 Then a config file and new tests will be created in TypeScript format.

-If a config file is set in TypeScript format (`codecept.conf.ts`) package `node-ts` will be used to run tests.
+If a config file is set in TypeScript format (`codecept.conf.ts`) package `ts-node` will be used to run tests.

 ## Promise-Based Typings